 The mtDNA DNA test package

 A DNA kit to collect DNA sample using oral swabs.
-Samples can then be returned to be analyzed in our laboratory.
+Samples then need to be returned to be analyzed.

 Complete description of your matching haplogroups and their designations.